wchen342/SketchyGAN/Readme.md

 - Files for the Sketchy Database can be found [here](https://gtvault-my.sharepoint.com/:f:/g/personal/wchen342_gatech_edu/EtKmg1alDNdIl09WcvtJp_cBFs_7td3wKnb5FUcWZswEmw?e=eBGO6G).
 - Files for Augmented Sketchy(i.e. flickr images+edge maps), resized to 256x256 regardless of original aspect ratios, can be found [here](https://gtvault-my.sharepoint.com/:f:/g/personal/wchen342_gatech_edu/EmF7KlhqZ8ZPnpzbTIMDKBoBcjMrezh3X2eS1P_KtWiGCQ?e=BJhFPF).

-If you wish to get the original image files:
+If you wish to get the image files:
 - The Sketchy Database can be found [here](http://sketchy.eye.gatech.edu/).
 - Use `extract_images.py` under `data_processing` to extract images from tfrecord files.
 You need to specify input and output paths.
 The extracted images will be sorted by class names.
 - Please contact me if you need the original (not resized) Flickr images, since they are too large to upload to any online space.